In My Defense: Singles

-"Sally Walker" was released on March 15, 2019 as the lead single for the album.
+"Sally Walker" was released on March 15, 2019, as the lead single for the album.
 The single would experience moderate success, reaching number 62 on the Billboard Hot 100 and number 27 on the US Rhythmic Chart, marking Iggy's first appearance on both charts, since her single "Kream" in 2018.
-The song was also be performed in Las Vegas, Nevada on the Jimmy Kimmel Live!
+The song was also performed in Las Vegas, Nevada on the Jimmy Kimmel Live!
 Show.
 The music video was released the same day as the single's release and featured a cameo from YouTuber James Charles.

-The second single "Started" was released on May 3, 2019 and reached number 20 on the Songs Bubbling Under Hot 100 and 76 on UK Singles Chart.
+The second single "Started" was released on May 3, 2019, and reached number 20 on the Songs Bubbling Under Hot 100 and 76 on UK Singles Chart.
 Its music video was released the same day.
 On August 10, 2021, the RIAA certified its sales with a Gold plaque after selling 500,000 units in the United States.

-"Fuck It Up" featuring rapper Kash Doll was released on July 19, 2019 as the third and final single and reached number 40 on the New Zealand Hot Singles Chart.
+"Fuck It Up" featuring rapper Kash Doll was released on July 19, 2019, as the third and final single and reached number 40 on the New Zealand Hot Singles Chart.

-"Just Wanna" was released as the only promotional single on June 28, 2019 alongside the album's pre-order.
+"Just Wanna" was released as the only promotional single on June 28, 2019, alongside the album's pre-order.